ScourgeLiquidator/Basic-Regression-Model/README.md

 ---

 ## 📁 Project Structure

-- **housing.csv**: Contains the data of California Housing price
+- **housing.csv**:
-- **master.csv**:  A smaller dataset for testing and comparing how closely my model is predicting the median house values.
+  The primary dataset containing California housing data, including various features and the target variable `median_house_value`.
+This dataset is used for training and validating the machine learning model.

+- **master.csv**:
+  A smaller, curated subset of data intended for evaluating model performance.
+It serves as a reference for comparing predicted values to actual median house values, allowing manual inspection and error analysis.

+- **input.csv**:
+  A dataset consisting of feature values for previously unseen housing instances.
+These are the input records on which the trained model will perform inference (i.e., predict the median house values).

+- **output.csv**:
+  The file where the predicted `median_house_value` results are stored.
+This output can be compared directly with `master.csv` for validating the model's real-world predictive accuracy.

+- **main.py**:
+  The central Python script responsible for:
+  - Loading and preprocessing the data (handling missing values, encoding, scaling, etc.)
+  - Training the regression model on `housing.csv`
+  - Performing predictions on data from `input.csv`
-- **input.csv**: Contains the features of houses which is to be predicted
+  - Exporting the results to `output.csv`
-- **output.csv**: Contains the predicted housing values which can be compared from master.csv
-- **main.py**: Python program for applying all pre-processing, building the model and providing the final inference.
+  - (Optionally) Comparing predictions with `master.csv` to assess model accuracy